suryart/spree_active_sale/README.md

 ## Overriding configuration and preferences

-You can use put this at the bottom of your **application's app/config/initializers/spree.rb**:
+You can use this at the bottom of your **application's app/config/initializers/spree.rb** for configuration:

   ```ruby
     Spree::ActiveSale.config do |config|